ravi-kumar7/documentation/docs/bank-connect/android-client.md

-# Bank Connect: Android Client
+# Bank Connect: Android Client SDK
 This **SDK** helps users to upload bank statements.
 <p style="text-align:center">
 <img src="/bc_android.gif" alt="Animated Demo" />
 </p>
 It includes two methods to upload the file:

 - **Using Net Banking:** In this method user only need to enter the credentials of Net Banking to upload their bank statement.
 The server will automatically download and then upload the pdf.

 - **Uploading Manually:** In this method users are required to manually upload the pdf of the bank statement.